I had my reservations about watching Gold Coast – a film inspired by the Danes and set along Ghana’s idyllic coastlines.

 Slavery was finally abolished in Danish colonies in 1848, according details from the BBC.

-Undoubtedly my concern was how the film, which was co-produced by Ghanaian film-maker Kwame Boadi, would portray this sensitive and brutal practise of African subjugation for economic gain.
+Undoubtedly my concern was how the film, which was co-produced by Ghanaian film-maker Kwame Boadi, would portray this sensitive and brutal practice of African subjugation for economic gain.
 And I was not sure I wanted to relive that sense of horror again.

 I say ‘again’ because as a teenager, visiting one of the very castles that formed the backdrop to the film, left a lasting and palpable impression on me.
 I had walked those same steps the actors walked on the Elmina Castle grounds.
 I stood in the holding prisons – the last point of no return – where my countrymen and women stripped of their clothing and dignity languished before being shipped off the New World.